Meet Our Team

 Brenda S. Torrence

-Shay joined the SCICU staff as media and communications specialist in July 2015.
-Her responsibilities include internal/external publications, newsletters, website maintenance, research, and technical support for marketing and special events/programs.
+Shay Shealy West joined the SCICU staff in July 2015 as media/communications specialist.
+Her responsibilities as director of communications include internal/external publications, specialty publications supporting legislative advocacy, monthly newsletters, social media management, website content curation and maintenance, database management, research, and technical support for marketing and special events/programs.

-A native of Leesville, SC, Shay graduated magna cum laude from Erskine College in 1986 with a BS degree in business administration and minor in government.
+A native of Leesville, SC, Shay graduated magna cum laude from Erskine College in 1986 with a Bachelor of Science in business administration and minor in government.
 She also earned an MBA with concentrations in marketing, management information systems, and finance in 1988 from the University of Georgia.
 Shay has served on the Erskine College Alumni Board of Directors and was named a Frances Cardwell Distinguished Alumni Lecturer, also at Erskine College.
-While at Erskine, Shay was a recipient of the E. B. Kennedy scholarship, editor-in-chief of The Mirror newspaper, and served two terms as President of the SC Press Association-Collegiate Division.
+While at Erskine, Shay was a recipient of the E. B. Kennedy scholarship, editor-in-chief of The Mirror newspaper, and served two terms as president of the South Carolina Press Association-Collegiate Division.

-Shay’s professional background is highlighted by marketing and research experience across multiple industries.
-Her experience also includes national marketing research and database marketing in the financial services and restaurant industries.
-Shay’s non-profit activities include advocacy for children and adults with autism and intellectual disability.
+Shay’s professional background includes marketing and research across multiple industries.
+She has led national marketing research and database marketing in the financial services and restaurant industries.
+Shay also serves as secretary for the Executive Committee of The ARC of South Carolina and advocates for children and adults with autism and intellectual disability.